aryansharma0760/weather/README.md

-# weather
+# Weather_App
- Application used to determine the weather conditions of an area.
-Created using kotlin for android
+It is an android app made by using kotlin and android studio for api I use open weather api.